PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Variability.md

 ---

 # Variability
 This page builds your foundational knowledge of variability.
-Yesterday, we introduced the foundational concepts, and today we will continue to put our new knowledge into practice by doing another case study.
-Finally, in the Datalab Preparation, we'll do our first correlational analysis by hand!
+First though, we will do another case study to bolter our data understanding.
+Then we'll  Finally, in the Datalab Preparation, we'll do our first correlational analysis by hand!

 Learning objectives:
 Enable you to understand and/or apply: